 - blanched almond flour: since this is almond flour banana bread

-- tapioca flour: needed for texture purposes
+- tapioca starch: needed for texture purposes

 - cinnamon: for flavor